Aaron Burr: Duel with Hamilton

-When it became clear that Jefferson would drop Burr from his ticket in the 1804 election, the Vice President ran for Governor of New York instead.
-Burr lost the election to little known Morgan Lewis, in what was the most significant margin of loss in New York's history up to that time.
-Burr blamed his loss on a personal smear campaign believed to have been orchestrated by his party rivals, including New York governor George Clinton.
-Alexander Hamilton also opposed Burr, due to his belief that Burr had entertained a Federalist secession movement in New York.
-In April, the Albany Register published a letter from Dr. Charles D. Cooper to Philip Schuyler, which relayed Hamilton's judgment that Burr was "a dangerous man and one who ought not to be trusted with the reins of government," and claiming to know of "a still more despicable opinion which General Hamilton has expressed of Mr. Burr".
+When it became clear that Jefferson would drop Burr from his ticket in the 1804 election, Burr ran for governor of New York instead.
+He lost the gubernatorial election to little known Morgan Lewis, in what was the most significant margin of loss in the state's history up to that time.
+Burr blamed his loss on a personal smear campaign believed to have been orchestrated by his party rivals, including Clinton.
+Hamilton also opposed Burr, due to his belief that Burr had entertained a Federalist secession movement in New York.
+In April, the Albany Register published a letter from Dr. Charles D. Cooper to Senator Philip Schuyler, which relayed Hamilton's judgment that Burr was "a dangerous man and one who ought not to be trusted with the reins of government," and claiming to know of "a still more despicable opinion which General Hamilton has expressed of Mr. Burr".
 In June, Burr sent this letter to Hamilton, seeking an affirmation or disavowal of Cooper's characterization of Hamilton's remarks.

-Hamilton replied that Burr should give specifics of Hamilton's remarks, not Cooper's.
-He said he could not answer regarding Cooper's interpretation.
-A few more letters followed, in which the exchange escalated to Burr's demanding that Hamilton recant or deny any statement disparaging Burr's honor over the past 15 years.
-Hamilton, having already been disgraced by the Maria Reynolds adultery scandal and mindful of his reputation and honor, did not.
-According to historian Thomas Fleming, Burr would have immediately published such an apology, and Hamilton's remaining power in the New York Federalist party would have been diminished.
-Burr responded by challenging Hamilton to a duel, personal combat under the formalized rules for dueling, the code duello.
+Hamilton replied that Burr should give specifics of his remarks, not Cooper's, and said he could not answer regarding Cooper's interpretation.
+A few more letters followed, in which the exchange escalated to Burr's demanding that Hamilton recant or deny any statement disparaging Burr's honor over the past fifteen years.
+Hamilton, meaning what he said and wanting to ensure his reputation stayed clean for the future, did not.
+According to historian Thomas Fleming, Burr would have immediately published such an apology, and Hamilton's remaining power in the New York's Federalist party would have been diminished.
+Burr responded by challenging Hamilton to a duel, personal combat then formalized under rules known as code duello.

-Dueling had been outlawed in New York; the sentence for conviction of dueling was death.
-It was illegal in New Jersey as well, but the consequences were less severe.
-On July 11, 1804, the enemies met outside Weehawken, New Jersey, at the same spot where Hamilton's oldest son had died in a duel just three years prior.
+Dueling was outlawed in New York, with bitter punishment awaiting any involved in dueling.
+It also was illegal in New Jersey, but the criminal ramifications were less severe.
+On July 11, 1804, the enemies met outside Weehawken, New Jersey, at the same location where Hamilton's oldest son, Philip Hamilton, had been killed in a duel three years earlier.
 Both men fired, and Hamilton was mortally wounded by a shot just above the hip.